 team in Pittsburgh, PA.
 Khaay Muay Sit-Kangmongkorn' s Muay Thai Kru is Matee "Kangmongkorn" Jedeepitak

-Assistant Muay Thai coach Ron King III
+Head Muay Thai coach Ron King III

 began his Muay Thai training at the age of 12 with Bao Khong.
 He started training with coach Mark DeLuca a couple of years later.
 By the time Ron was 18 years old he had 19 amateur fights under his belt and continues to fight on the national and international scene.